Britain's FTSE underperforms, mining shares a drag

 Rolls Royce rose more than 4 percent, extending gains from Friday after an announcement that U.S. activist investor ValueAct had taken a 5.4 percent stake.

-Financial-technology company Fidessa fell 12 percent, however, after warning of greater “headwinds” into 2016 as competition among its financial-sector customers might lead to further closures or mergers.
-(Reporting by Lionel Laurent, editing by Larry King)
+Financial-technology company Fidessa fell 10 percent, however, after warning of greater “headwinds” into 2016 as competition among its financial-sector customers might lead to further closures or mergers.
+(Reporting by Lionel Laurent, editing by Larry King/Ruth Pitchford)